-Durban, South Africa : Tourism KwaZulu-Natal (TKZN) welcomes the thousands of visitors with open arms to the exceptional Zulu Kingdom for the 93rd Comrades Marathon which will take place, this Sunday, 10 June, 2018.
+Durban, South Africa: Tourism KwaZulu-Natal (TKZN) welcomes the thousands of visitors with open arms to the exceptional Zulu Kingdom for the 94rd Comrades Marathon, which will take place, this Sunday, 9 June, 2019.

 With the province’s warm winter season, visitors and runners can escape the winter chills and descend to KZN for a bit of fun in the sun.

-This year’s theme is “Asijiki – No turning back” will see thousands of runners descend to KZN from all over the world.
+This year’s theme is “Sizonqoba – Together We Triumph” will see thousands of runners descend to KZN from all over the world.

-TKZN’s Acting CEO, Phindile Makwakwa said the destination KwaZulu-Natal was ready to ensure that runners and spectators, both national and international, have an amazing, unique and world class experience.
+MEC for Economic Development, Tourism and Environmental Affairs, Nomusa Dube-Ncube said the destination KwaZulu-Natal was ready to ensure that runners and spectators, both national and international, have an amazing, unique and world-class experience.

 “We hope that the cash injection will trickle down to all communities along the 90 kilometre route and through-out the province.

-More than 21 000 runners will wait for cock’s crow to signal the start of the race, at the Pietermaritzburg City Hall for the Down-Run of the world’s biggest and oldest ultra-marathon that will end 12 hours later at the iconic Moses Mabhida Stadium in Durban.
+An estimated 25 000 runners will wait for cock’s crow to signal the start of the race, at the Durban City Hall for the Up-Run of the world’s biggest and oldest ultra-marathon that will end 12 hours later at the iconic Scottsville Racecourse in PMB

 Tourism KZN has been working closely with the CMA over the years to attract more international runners to the marathon.

-“Our vision is to grow Comrades into a bona fide international event and increase the number of international participants.
+Acting Chief Executive Officer of Tourism KZN, Phindile Makwakwa said “Our vision is to grow Comrades into a bona fide international event and increase the number of international participants.
 We believe that this marathon can stand head and shoulder with the likes New York Marathon, the London Marathon and Gold Coast Marathon in Australia.
-It is for this reason that we are supporting the CMA with promoting this marathon at international platforms,” Makwakwa said.
+It is for this reason that we are supporting the CMA with promoting this marathon at international platforms,”

-A study by TKZN following last year’s marathon indicated that KwaZulu-Natal was recommended as a tourist destination for reasons that include: attractions, beach and diverse culture.
+A study by TKZN conducted in previous marathons indicated that KwaZulu-Natal was recommended as a tourist destination for reasons that include: attractions, beach and diverse culture.

 “Visitors also sited KZN as a favorite family destination, a beautiful province with friendly people and good weather.
 We have lots to offer including many sporting events,” said Makwakwa.